Profile of Eric Camburn

 Biography

 For three decades, Eric Camburn has conducted research on school improvement, school leadership, and inequalities in educational opportunity.
 His research has contributed to the field’s understanding of social inequalities in the secondary and postsecondary outcomes of urban students, and of factors that promote and impede the progress of urban students at key junctures.
 Early research investigated factors associated with social inequalities in high school course failure and access to postsecondary education.
 These studies suggested that the inequitable outcomes were due in part to inequitable learning opportunities received by poor and minority students in urban schools.
 A second thread of his research examined factors that promote the improvement of literacy instruction in high poverty urban elementary schools.
 Camburn and colleagues found that well-designed programs can promote the adoption of evidence-based literacy instruction practices at scale in historically disadvantaged settings, and that job-embedded learning opportunities and a strategic distribution of leadership can facilitate this adoption.
 Camburn has worked collaboratively with multiple urban districts to help inform improvement initiatives through research evidence.
 Between 2006 and 2010 Camburn worked closely with the Milwaukee Public Schools to conduct a district wide teacher survey that helped district leaders understand the quality of instruction and improvement initiatives across the district.
 Prior to coming to Kansas City, Camburn served as a founding Co-Director of the Madison Education Partnership, a partnership between Wisconsin Center for Education Research and the Madison Metropolitan School District.
+Since Camburn joined UMKC in 2018, the UERC has developed into a trusted regional partner for bringing high quality evidence to bear on pressing education issues.

 Research Areas

-School improvement; School leadership; Professional learning; Survey measurement of education practice.
+Secondary to postsecondary education transitions, School improvement; School leadership; Professional learning; Survey measurement of education practice.

 Degrees